 Advances in energy technology, changing regulations, and new business models will dramatically change how the United States generates, transports, and consumes electricity in 2025.
 A highly networked ecosystem of two-way power flows and digitally enabled intelligent grid architecture will replace the current one-way power system that is dependent on conventional transmission and distribution infrastructure.
 Energy storage will be a major component of the future energy system in the United States.

 Aggressive energy storage growth will be the linchpin of the energy transformation.
-In this Navigant Research webinar sponsored by the Energy Storage Association (ESA), Anissa Dehamna, principal research analyst at Navigant Research, and Matt Roberts, the executive director of ESA, will present a vision for energy storage in the US over the next ten years —and how storage will support job growth, reduce grid operational costs, reduce emissions, and improve grid reliability.
+In this Navigant Research webinar sponsored by the Energy Storage Association (ESA), Anissa Dehamna, principal research analyst at Navigant Research, and Matt Roberts, the executive director of ESA, present a vision for energy storage in the US over the next ten years —and how storage will support job growth, reduce grid operational costs, reduce emissions, and improve grid reliability.
 Join them to learn how today’s energy market structure and the roles of traditional stakeholders will evolve.

 - Energy transformation